Need to check your symptoms?

 Prenatal testing in sickle cell disease is what happens when tests are conducted on your baby prior to birth when you and

-There are several types of prenatal tests – that are either non-invasive
+There are several types of prenatal tests – that are either non-invasive or invasive.

 They are used for detecting abnormalities that exist before birth – including genetic problems such as Sickle Cell Disease.